Solar Power Buyers Guide

 This guide will help you understand the basics of solar power and hopefully provide you with enough information to ensure you get the right size solar power system at the right price.

-There are 2 main components that make up a solar power system:
+Two main components make up a solar power system:

 Most solar panels on the Australian market are going to be either monocrystalline or polycrystalline.

 There is little difference between these two types of panels as far as performance goes, what is important is the quality of the build and the warranty.

 There are many different variations in quality in both monocrystalline and polycrystalline panels, some of the low-cost budget panel brands can perform ok, however, be wary of the cheaper brands with obscure names, its best to stick with the well-known brands.
 Good quality panels should last at least 25 years, some of the cheap and nasty ones can burn out in under five years.
 Paying less now can mean spending more later.